 Opiate abuse can make for one of the strongest forms of addiction, and treating the problem is often a very intensive and prolonged process.
-Most abusers of opiates start out with a simple doctor’s prescription for some form of pain.
+Many cases of opiate abuse start out with a doctor’s prescription for some form of pain.
 The sensation of pleasure and pain relief tempts some individuals into abusing the dosage recommendation and later seeking the same or similar form of opiate through illicit means.

 Many drugs (prescription or otherwise) that fall into the opiate category are widely recognized (at least by name) by the public.
 Most opiates are taken orally, although some can be dissolved in water and injected.
 Heroin is a type of opiate (not available by prescription) that can be sniffed or injected.